animotionjs/animotion/packages/docs/src/routes/docs/transitions/+page.md

 The `<Transition>` component accepts the following props:

+- `do`: callback function to change the DOM before animating the layout
 - `class`: styles to apply to the element
-- `do`: callback function to change the DOM before animating the layout
 - `order`: specify in which order the elements should transition
 - `enter`: the animation to use for the transition
 - `name`: view transition name (generates random name by default)
+- `visible`: whether the element should be visible or not

 You have to use a Chromium based browser since the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) is not available in every browser yet.